Shahriar Nazim Joy

 Shahriar Nazim Joy is a Bangladeshi actor, writer, and director.
 He mainly appears in Bangladeshi television serials and films.
 He debuted in television in Godhuli Logne and debuted in films in Jiboner Golpo.
+As a TV host, he has presented several shows, including the celebrity talk show Sense of Humor on ATN Bangla, Common Sense on Asian TV, With Nazim Joy on Ekushey TV, and 300 Seconds on Channel i.